sippy/rtp_cluster/README.md

 $ python rtp_cluster.py
 ```

 By default the software will become a daemon and run in background.
+All
-All error messages and exceptions can be found in the /var/log/rtp_cluster.log.
-In order to run in the foreground mode one has to specify .-f. flag when starting rtp_cluster.py.
+error messages and exceptions can be found in the
+`/var/log/rtp_cluster.log`.
+In order to run in the foreground mode one has
+to specify `-f` flag when starting `rtp_cluster.py`.

-OpenSIPS configuration remains the same as in the case of stand-alone local RTPproxy.
+OpenSIPS configuration remains the same as in the case of stand-alone
+local RTPproxy.

 ## Run-time configuration adjustments

-RTP Cluster provides administration CLI interface allowing to change cluster configuration on the fly.
-In order to connect to that interface one can either use telnet utility (only works on systems where telnet can connect to unix domain sockets), or using the supplied rtp_cluster_client.py script.
+RTP Cluster provides administration CLI interface allowing to change
+cluster configuration on the fly.
+In order to connect to that interface
+one can either use telnet utility (only works on systems where telnet can
+connect to unix domain sockets), or using the supplied
+`rtp_cluster_client.py` script.
 Following commands are supported:

+* `ls`
-* `ls` - list all configured clusters;
+ * list all configured clusters;
-* `ls <cluster name>` - show detailed information about the cluster with the matching name;
+* `ls <cluster name>`
+ * show detailed information about the cluster with the matching name;
-* `modify <cluster name> add name=<rtpproxy name>,protocol=<protocol>,address=<address>,capacity=<capacity>,weight=<weight>` - add new RTPproxy into the cluster with matching name;
+* `modify <cluster name> add name=<rtpproxy name>,protocol=<protocol>,address=<address>,capacity=<capacity>,weight=<weight>`
+  * add new RTPproxy into the cluster with matching name;
-* `modify <cluster name> delete <rtpproxy name>` - gracefully remove specified RTPproxy from the cluster.
-The software will check if there any sessions already in progress and will wait for them to finish before removing the entry completely;
+* `modify <cluster name> delete <rtpproxy name>`
+ * gracefully remove specified RTPproxy from the cluster.
+The software
+   will check if there any sessions already in progress and will wait for
+   them to finish before removing the entry completely;
-* `modify <cluster name> suspend <rtpproxy name>` - temporary suspend specified RTPproxy and do not create any new sessions in it.
+* `modify <cluster name> suspend <rtpproxy name>`
+ * temporary suspend specified RTPproxy and do not create any new sessions
+   in it.
 The proxy remains in the cluster configuration;
-* `modify <cluster name> resume <rtpproxy name>` - resume previously suspended proxy.
+* `modify <cluster name> resume <rtpproxy name>`
+ * resume previously suspended proxy.

-Example:
+## Example:

-- Get list of configured clusters:
+1. Get list of configured clusters:

 ```
 $ ./rtp_cluster_client.py ls
 Cluster: #0